clearlinux/clear-linux-documentation/source/clear-linux/tutorials/azure/azure.rst

    .. note::

-      The installation script prompts and the console output text substitute your current username with the [user] variable.
+      The console output from the script displays your username instead of the **[user]** variable shown on this tutorial.

    .. code-block:: console